-Our face‑to‑face interpreting service is perfect for meetings in person.
+Our high-quality face‑to‑face interpreting services are perfect for meetings in person.
 Meeting participants are in the same room as the interpreter, in a small meeting room, a large conference hall, or accompanying a factory visit.

 For smaller meetings in boardrooms and offices, consecutive interpreting is the ideal solution.
 Speakers pause after finishing their dialogue allowing the linguist to interpret what has been said before the conversation continues.

 Useful for smaller meetings, the interpreter sits next to the delegate or small group of delegates and whispers the translation at the same pace as the conversation.